mjhoptics/opticalglass/docs/OG_RefractiveIndexInfo/OG_RefractiveIndexInfo.rst

 ====================================

 Ofttimes, a Google search of a "refractive index for Polycarbonate" will include a RefractiveIndex.Info link in the query.
-Follow the link to the page on `RefractiveIndex.INFO <https://refractiveindex.info>`_ for Polycarbonate.
+Follow the link to the page on |RII|_ for Polycarbonate.

 .. image:: RII_page_top.png
    :align: center